-If your primary target are other businesses or companies, it’s important that you dedicate some time to digging out as much detail as possible about the nature of what it is that they do.
+If your primary target is other businesses or companies, it’s important that you dedicate some time to dig out as much detail as possible about the nature of what it is that they do.
 How many people have they employed?
 How do they generate their revenue?
 And what’s their geographical market scope?

 Look for Customers

 Where can the bulk of your customers be found?
 Is it on Twitter, Instagram, or Facebook?
 The answer you come up with should help you know where to pump the bulk of your marketing effort for boosted sales and stretched-out profit margins.

 It’s important that you understand how your customers react to the products and services they’re interested in.
 Are they impulse buyers or do they take time to plan for it before finally deciding to go through with a purchasing decision?

 Are they among the bunch that prefers looking for referrals or asking around for recommendations?
 How do they carry out their research?
 Can their decisions be influenced by a special offer or generous discount?

 There’s no harm in interviewing your existing customers.
 All the information you dig from them should be able to help you make necessary adjustments to your marketing strategy.

 Start by asking them how they came to find your business and what made them choose you over a long listing of other businesses you’re competing with.
 Most importantly, ask them about what motivated them to be loyal to you or consider doing another transaction with you.

 Find out who your competitors are on social media and take time to study them and the strategies they employ to attract a greater following.
 What kind of people follows them?
 What kind of content do they share the most?
 Which one of their posts attracts higher levels of engagement?

 76 percent of all shoppers have admitted to preferring buying goods and services online.
 Of this, 46% rely on social media for the decision they make while shopping around.